 - Chorus “Worthy is the Lamb”: Largo — “Amen”: Allegro moderato (Choir)

 Rather than covering the performance in strict sequence, I decided to first write about the orchestra, followed by the most central part / component, the choir.
 Finally, I discuss the performance of the soloists in the order of their appearance.
 I don’t write about every single chorus or aria.

 Trevor Pinnock, Freiburger Barockorchester

 There are only two purely orchestral numbers in this oratorio.
 The initial “Symphony” (1) is a French overture with a slow, heavily punctuated, stepping introduction and a longer fugated part (Allegro moderato).
 The Pifa (12) is a very short, intimate Pastorale in the center of the first part.
-These short segments were enough to demonstrate the qualities of one of the very top, truly historically informed orchestras in Europe, in a well-equilibrated performance: the specific, character- and colorful sound of the gut strings (warm, never too poignant, even when empty strings were played), the gentle and light articulation (the period bows were very helpful in this!).
-Then, there was the excellent balance between strings and woodwinds: despite the moderate string body, the two baroque oboes never dominated the sound, but mixed with the strings, merely added colors.
+These short segments were enough to demonstrate the qualities of one of the very top, truly historically informed orchestras in Europe.
+It was a well-equilibrated performance.
+The specific, character- and colorful sound of the gut strings (warm, never too poignant, even when empty strings were played), the gentle and light articulation.
+The period bows were very helpful in this!
+Then, there was the excellent balance between strings and woodwinds.
+Despite the moderate string body, the two baroque oboes never dominated the sound, but mixed with the strings, merely added colors.